-During the consultation stage, we will endeavor to gain a deep understanding of what you want and let you know what is available out there.
+During the consultation stage, we will endeavour to gain a deep understanding of what you want and let you know what is available out there.

-When in the initial ideation stage, some things you will need to consider include:
+When in the initial concept stage, some things you will need to consider include:

 We can step you through all considerations in person or over the phone.
 By the end of it you will have a clear idea of what you want.

 If you have any questions or need help understanding terminology, we will happily provide answers and recommendations based on your requirements.

 By the end of this stage, you will receive an initial quote, a free concept design of your shed, and possible inclusions and exclusion based on your needs.